-The key point of debate currently in the pension community is the difference between the percentage assumed and what the long-term assumption would be for minimal risk, essentially fixed income, investments.
-When the discount assumption is higher than the minimal risk percentage, a pension plan is assuming that it will receive additional investment return over the long-term from investments such as equities, which are more risky than fixed-income investments, in advance of it being earned.
+The key point of debate currently in the pension community is the difference between the assumed rate of return and what the long-term assumption would be for minimal risk, essentially fixed income, investments.
+When the assumed rate is higher than the minimal risk rate, a pension plan is assuming that it will receive additional investment return over the long-term from investments such as equities, which are more risky than fixed-income investments, in advance of it being earned.
 This is known as the risk premium.